jonathanhliu21/simplevectors/README.md

 ## Installation

-The simplest way is to download the single-header `simplevectors.h` file from the releases page.
+The simplest way is to download the single-header `simplevectors.hpp` file from the releases page.
 To include the file, simply put the path to the header file.

 ```cpp
 #include "path/to/simplevectors.hpp"